jhogan/core/README.md

 ## Lower environments ##
-As of this writing, not much work has been done to determine how the production environment, as well as the lower enviroments, such as UAT, QA, and development will be managed.
+As of this writing, not much work has been done to determine how the production environment, as well as the lower environments, such as UAT, QA, and development will be managed.
 This section will be updated when concrete solutions to this problem domain have been devised.